romgar/django-dirtyfields/README.rst

 Tracking dirty fields on a Django model instance.
 Dirty means that field in-memory and database values are different.

+This package is compatible and tested with Django 1.4 to 1.10.

 `Full documentation <http://django-dirtyfields.readthedocs.org/en/develop/>`_

 Install